You Can Find New Hope in Therapy

 Counsellors do not give advice as such, but help clients to make their own choices within the framework of an agreed counselling contract.
 Counsellors work to ethical guidelines as laid down by one of the counselling associations.
 I am a member of two associations and receive supervision from a senior colleague on a monthly basis in line with those ethical guidelines. -

-Counselling exists to help people to explore feelings and emotions that are often related to past experiences.
-It can be very helpful to have help to reflect on what is happening in your life (especially when times are difficult, have a difficult decision to make, or you are feeling low), to consider alternative ways of doing things.
+Counselling exists to help people explore feelings and emotions that are often related to past experiences.
+It can be very helpful to have support to reflect on what is happening in your life (especially when times are difficult, you have a difficult decision to make, or you are feeling low), and to consider alternative ways of doing things.

-Usually the counselling takes place on a weekly basis and in a confidential setting, counselling is a unique experience where someone has time to listen attentively to you in a friendly and non-judgemental way.
+Usually, counselling takes place weekly in a confidential setting.
+Counselling is a unique experience in which you have someone taking the time to listen attentively to you in a friendly, non-judgemental way.

 “Thank you Colin for your time, and the energy and wise words you have helped me with, I have really appreciated your help trying to unravel the ‘real’ me.”